 - good spending habits.

 - saving tips and techniques.

-You might also like to download our handy Budget Planner.
+You might also like to download or use the following tools and guides:

 Hi, I’m Bronwyn Lawson from the Davidson Institute, here to talk to you today about ‘Budgeting’.
 When you mention the word ‘budgeting’, the first things that many people tend to think of are restrictions, or ‘cutting back’ or having to go without the good things in life.
 I prefer to think of it as mindfully choosing how I want to use my money.